aysx-dev/aysx-dev/README.md

 <td width="60%">

 Hi 👋 I’m **Ayush**, a **Computer Science (AI & ML) student** who loves turning ideas into practical, real-world software 🚀.
-I work across **full-stack development** and **AI-driven projects**, focusing on clean code, scalable design, and solutions that genuinely solve problems.
+I work across **full-stack development** and **AI-driven projects**, focusing on clean code, scalable design, and solutions that actually solve problems.

 Most of my repositories are **learning-driven projects, experiments, and hands-on implementations** that reflect my curiosity, consistency, and growth as a developer 🌱.